 It’s an attractive, pleasing, relaxing, and calming bedroom color.
 Because it represents nature and the earth, many paint brands have labeled green the 2022 color of the year, this shade is on-trend at the moment, and it’s going nowhere this century (did we understate things?)

 You’ll feel transported to the mountains with this in your bedroom.
 (FYI, that’s where the sages are found.)
 The earthy tones and benign vibes will relieve you as you close your eyes.
 (FYI, that’s how the sages are relieved.)
-So, have sage green around in your bedroom.
+So, have sage green around your bedroom.
 (FYI, that’s how you’ll become a sage!)

 Brown Can’t Make You Frown!